ADVERTISEMENT

 Practice Resources

-• Focus On Interchangeable Biosimilar Insulins
+• Focus on Interchangeable Biosimilar Insulins

 This resource provides a summary for practicing pharmacists on recent developments of interchangeable biosimilar insulins in the treatment of diabetes.
 Information is included to prepare pharmacists to educate patients and answer questions about biosimilars and the availability of interchangeable biosimilar insulins.